codesandbox/codesandbox-importers/packages/cli/README.md

 ## Current limitations

-- You need to be signed in to GitHub deploy, this is to prevent abuse
+- You need to be signed in to GitHub, this is to prevent abuse
 - Accounts without the Github integration setup cannot use this tool
 - You cannot sign in with Google